-Our 9 Best Museums in New York City article, we highlight our favorite museums and tell you what to expect when visiting.
-With so much to see and do in New York, you will only want to spend time seeing new Yorks Must see Museums and leave the rest for the locals.
+In our 9 Best Museums in New York City article, we highlight our favorite museums and tell you what to expect when visiting.
+With so much to see and do in New York, you will only want to spend time seeing new Yorks Must-see Museums and leave the rest for the locals.

-- Entry – $25 (entry fee includes all three Museums, the Met Fith Av, The Cloisters and the Breuer)
+- Entry – $25 (entry fee includes Both Museums, the Met Fith Av and The Cloisters)

-We Discuss the Metropolitan Museum of Art Later on as it gets a much higher rating the No:9 But the Museum is HUGE, and it’s Collection even HUGER, So much so that even though the Met on 5th covers over 3 City Blocks, that is STILL not big enough to house everything in the Met Collection, here is where the Cloister and Breuer step in, think of them as overflow Museums.
+We Discuss the Metropolitan Museum of Art Later on as it gets a much higher rating than No:9 But the Met is HUGE, and its Collection even HUGER, So much so that even though the Met on 5th covers over 3 City Blocks, that is STILL not big enough to house everything in the Met Collection, here is where the Cloisters steps in, think of it as an overflow Museum.

-However don’t think that because of this that the collections are lower quality, they are still top world-class museums just focus on different aspects of art.
+However don’t think that because of this that the collections are of lower quality, they are still top world-class museums that just focus on different aspects of art.

 8 – Museum Of Sex

 Maybe not what most people expect on a “best museums” list but not everyone wants to spend their days looking at old paintings and stuffed animals.

 The Museum of Sex was opened in 2002 and focuses on “the history, evolution and cultural significance of Human Sexuality” …Great, but what does that actually mean?
 Well, the Museum is a bit of a mixed bag.
 It’s less about the history of sex and more about the impact sex has on art and culture.
 It also receives pretty Mixed Reviews, with some people loving it and others a bit let down or missing the point.
 Our advice is if you feel intrigued by this just go with an open mind and see for yourself what it is all about.
 It’s far from a Must see but it’s a welcome change of pace from the usual suspects.